-The following chart presents key working capital trends for the last five quarters:
+The following chart presents key working capital trends for the last five quarters.
+These amounts have been retrospectively adjusted to reflect only continuing operations.

-(Dollar amounts in millions) Jun-13 Sep-13 Dec-13 Mar-14 Jun-14 Trade Receivables, net \$ 504.4 \$ 536.3 \$ 434.8 \$ 525.8 \$ 553.5 Inventory, net \$ 510.4 \$ 488.9 \$ 495.9 \$ 519.5 \$ 527.1 Accounts Payable \$ 338.3 \$ 326.2 \$ 339.3 \$ 350.2 \$ 376.7
+(Dollar amounts in millions) Sep-13 (4) Dec-13 (4) Mar-14 (4) Jun-14 (4) Sep-14 Trade Receivables, net \$ 482.0 \$ 412.2 \$ 493.9 \$ 528.0 \$ 539.2 Inventory, net \$ 455.4 \$ 459.5 \$ 483.7 \$ 490.5 \$ 476.5 Accounts Payable \$ 309.5 \$ 328.2 \$ 338.3 \$ 362.4 \$ 356.9

-(1) The trade receivables ratio represents the days of sales outstanding calculated as: ending net trade receivables ÷ (quarterly net sales ÷ number of days in the quarter).

-(2) The inventory ratio represents days of inventory on hand calculated as: ending net inventory ÷ (quarterly cost of goods sold ÷ number of days in the quarter).

-(3) The accounts payable ratio represents the days of payables outstanding calculated as: ending accounts payable ÷ (quarterly cost of goods sold ÷ number of days in the quarter).

-• Days Sales Outstanding (DSO): Accounts receivable were impacted by increased sales during the quarter and growth in businesses and geographies that typically have longer payment terms, contributing to higher DSO of 50 days, versus 48 days in the same quarter last year.
-In the first six months of 2014, we incurred \$1.8 million of bad debt expense as compared to \$3.2 million in the first six months of 2013.
+- (1) The trade receivables ratio represents the days of sales outstanding calculated as: ending net trade receivables ÷ (quarterly net sales ÷ number of days in the quarter). - (2) The inventory ratio represents days of inventory on hand calculated as: ending net inventory ÷ (quarterly cost of goods sold ÷ number of days in the quarter). - (3) The accounts payable ratio represents the days of payables outstanding calculated as: ending accounts payable ÷ (quarterly cost of goods sold ÷ number of days in the quarter). - (4) Amounts have been retrospectively adjusted to move the Store Fixtures unit to held for sale and discontinued operations in the third quarter of 2014. - Days Sales Outstanding (DSO): Accounts receivable increased versus the third quarter last year, primarily due to higher sales.
+We ended the third quarter with DSO of 50 days, down slightly from 51 days in the same quarter last year.
+We have experienced reductions in our DSO, driven by improved payment patterns of several large customers, certain customers taking advantage of cash discounts, and other programs with incentives for early payment offered in conjunction with third parties.
+Payment trends by major customers were stable.
+In the first nine months of 2014, we incurred \$4.1 million of bad debt expense as compared to \$4.3 million in the first nine months of 2013.

-• Days Inventory Outstanding (DIO): Inventory increased in the second quarter, primarily from an acquisition, opportunistic raw material purchases, and the ramp up of new product lines.
-We ended the second quarter with DIO of 60 days, down slightly from 61 days in the second quarter 2013.
-Expense associated with slow moving and obsolete inventories in the first six months of 2014 was \$4.5 million, as compared to \$7.7 million in the first six months of 2013.

-• Days Payable Outstanding (DPO): We actively strive to optimize accounts payable terms.
+- Days Inventory Outstanding (DIO): Inventory increased versus the third quarter last year, primarily due to increased sales and acquisitions.
+We ended the third quarter with DIO of 56 days, down from 60 days in the third quarter 2013.
+Expense associated with slow moving and obsolete inventories in the first nine months of 2014 was \$7.2 million, as compared to \$10.3 million in the first nine months of 2013. - Days Payable Outstanding (DPO): We actively strive to optimize accounts payable terms.
 We have implemented various programs with our vendors and third parties over the past several years.
 We continue to gradually optimize accounts payable levels, but the rate of incremental improvement has slowed.
-We ended second quarter with DPO of 43 days, up slightly from 41 days in the second quarter of last year.
+We ended third quarter with DPO of 42 days, up slightly from 41 days in the third quarter of last year.